 Locally people have put a lot of time and money to upgrade and maintain our local hospital, because God forbid we can’d afford to lose another service in our community.
 It’s hard to know what will happen, only time will tell, but it can’t be stressed enough that these services should remain local.

-The latest inspection reports a “warm environment … residents voiced how happy they were with the care they received … how residents enjoyed the food of offer … Staff exhibited an in-depth knowledgeable about … continue reading the full article “Rumblings over Community Hospitals”
+The latest inspection reports a “warm environment … residents voiced how happy they were with the care they received … how residents enjoyed the food of offer … Staff exhibited an in-depth knowledgeable about [read more …] “Rumblings over Community Hospitals”

-There has been an uplifting and generous response to the appeal while the dedicated Staff have truly entered into the cheerfulness of Christmas in their superbly colourful … continue reading the full article “Staff Christmas Jumper Day 2014 at Supervalu Millstreet”
+There has been an uplifting and generous response to the appeal while the dedicated Staff have truly entered into the cheerfulness of Christmas in their superbly colourful [read more …] “Staff Christmas Jumper Day 2014 at Supervalu Millstreet”